TL1882/tf2_music_request_bot/README.md

 # support
 i'm gonna be honest i have no clue how this works so you're gonna have to figure it out yourself if you have unexpected problems

+# known issues
+if someone puts ;play outside of the start of their message it will cause the whole message including their name and ;play to be searched

+if the youtube searcher chooses a live stream part2 will hang